yuseflo/Interactive-Lab-Hub/Lab 1/README.md

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

-I narrowed the ideas down to 3.

-The ideas include:
+During the first attempts, I had problems fixing the device on the kitchen cabinet.
+Since the device includes a display with user interface and also electric components, it was a little bit heavy.
+Also, I had to figure out how to correctly design a cover for the device, where I used a scissor to cut it to match the device.

 **Show the follow-up work here.**
 ![PXL_20220906_004349124](https://user-images.githubusercontent.com/91849980/188541283-c5d43009-4069-481e-99fb-0562f85dfa61.jpg)

-After recording the setup for the first time, I realized that stability of the device is necessary to ensure that the device did not get destroyed by accident.
-Since the device is not necessary heavy, the connection between fridge and device should be strong.
+I realized that stability of the device is necessary to ensure that the device did not get destroyed by accident.
+Since the device is not necessary heavy, the connection between kitchen cabinet and device should be strong.

 ## Part E. Costume the device